 The story so far...

-In 2013, following years of discussion, the Officer team wanted to show senior University staff that a good Students’ Union building would enable students to have a better time at University, and that it would benefit the campus overall.
+Following years of discussion, in 2013 the Students’ Union Officers set a plan in motion to convince senior University staff that an excellent Union building would help you have a better time here – and that it would be a huge asset to the University.

-The Activities Officer and the President at the time took the Vice-Chancellor and other senior managers from the University to see Leeds and Sheffield Students’ Union buildings in order to show them the potential for improvement in Nottingham.
-After continued discussion, it was then agreed by the University Executive Board that there would be a £15m investment into Portland to create a brilliant building for students.
+As part of this, the then-Activities Officer and SU President took the Vice-Chancellor and other senior managers to see the Students’ Unions of Leeds and Sheffield.
+It seemed to do the trick, and following more discussion, the University Executive Board agreed to invest £15m in Portland to create a brilliant building for students.

-Because Portland is such a busy building (sometimes attracting 18,000 through it a day!) there was no way of closing to do the development.
-Instead, the work was phased over 4 years, mainly over summer periods.
+Portland is a really busy building (sometimes more than 18,000 students come through its doors in a single day!), so there was no way of closing it to crack on with its development.
+Instead, the work was phased over four years, mainly taking place during summer.

 So what was wrong with Portland, and who was consulted in making changes?

-Portland is a big and a pretty important building, so we needed to make sure we had some solid research to back up any decisions we made.
-Back in 2014, a company called Crowd DNA carried out an independent research project, working with hundreds of participants to discover what Nottingham students would like from their Students’ Union building.
-The research was so good that it won an award.
-Not only did it include current students at the time, but also researched sixth-form students too.
+Portland is a big and pretty important building, so we needed to make sure we had some solid research to back up any decisions we made.
+So back in 2014, we asked a company called Crowd DNA to carry out an independent research project.
+They worked with hundreds of students to discover what they – and you – would like from the SU building.
+Not only did it include students who were already studying here, it also involved sixth form students too.
 That way, it included the needs of the next University generation.
+And the research was so good that it won an award.

 What were the findings?

-It was decided that the primary focus for Portland should be to create a building that would meet the needs of students outside of teaching.
-Whether that’s meeting your society, going for a coffee with a friend, or finding a quiet spot for catching up on uni work – it all needed to be possible in Portland.
+So Portland’s redevelopment would meet your needs – whether that’s getting together with your society, going for a coffee with a friend, or finding a quiet spot to catch up on uni work.
+In short, it all had to be possible in Portland.